MyNiuuu/MOFA-Video/README.md

 During the training stage, we generate sparse control signals through sparse motion sampling and then train different MOFA-Adapters to generate video via pre-trained SVD.
 During the inference stage, different MOFA-Adapters can be combined to jointly control the frozen SVD.

+## 💫 Trajectory-based Image Animation

+### Inference

+Our inference demo is based on Gradio.
+Please refer to `./MOFA-Video-Traj/README.md` for instructions.